 The seasons of the year present distinct challenges.
 Summer heat can make comfort impossible without the right kind of ventilation or air conditioning.
 Spring and fall offer challenges with regard to pests and changing temperatures.
-Winter, though, may be the one season that presents the most difficulty and even danger for people living in Pennsylvania.
+Winter, though, maybe the one season that presents the most difficult and even dangerous for people living in Pennsylvania.

 Imagining winter weather evokes all kinds of images involving snow piling up and frigid winds blowing over barren landscapes.
 While it is definitely worth preparing for these possibilities, you might overlook the certain fact of all winter weather in Pennsylvania: an unrelenting cold that will last for anywhere from several weeks to several months.

 Important Items On Your Winter Preparedness Checklist

 To avoid complications arising from inclement weather during the winter period, consider acquiring many if not all of the following items:

 - Warm Clothing: Have warm underwear, coats, and gloves handy.

 - Water: You should have a three-day supply at a minimum.
 Plan on one gallon per day for each person in your home.